-We got up early and had light breakfast.
+We got up early and had a light breakfast.
 Soon after, we packed our bags, boarded the cab and left for Kufri.
 We listened and sang along to Bollywood classics all the way up.
 It was a 22 km driver which took us around 1 hour 20 minutes.
 Mountain breeze coming in through the window got us in the mood and the breathtaking view made me feel relaxed behind the wheels!

 Kufri is located at a height of 2,745 metres and has 3 major attractions to offer- The Mahasu Peak, Indira Tourist Park and Himalayan Nature Park zoo.
 The place is known for snow experience in Winter.

-One can choose to trek or take pony route to reach Mahasu Peak.
+One can choose to trek or take a pony route to reach Mahasu Peak.
 We put our snow gear on and took pony ride to reach the peak.
 The ride was scary and muddy.
-At times, I almost felt like falling off the pony all the way down to valley.
+At times, I almost felt like falling off the pony all the way down to the valley.
 Ahh, fortunately, we landed safely over the snow.

 It was really a delightful sight to see the whole place covered in snow and people doing skiing and tube rides.

 The first thing we did was a tube fall and it was ultimate fun.
 When it was Piyush’s turn, we(Onkesh, Preenika and I) were trying to capture his tube ride but who knows during the process of videoing, we had come on the way to his ride.
-What happened after this was hilarious 😀 Although we tried our best to moved away but I(why me?) got dragged safely over the tube with him.
+What happened after this was hilarious 😀 Although we tried our best to move away but I(why me?) got dragged safely over the tube with him.
 Later on, Piyush attempted the same (explicitly this time) with Abhimanyu.
 Here is the proof 😛

 Soon after, we got engaged in some old-fashioned fun including ugly snow fights, sliding over snow holding hand in hand and putting snow into each other’s clothes(everything is fair in friendly wars).
-We definitely burnt off some pent-up energy that day 😛
+We definitely burn off some pent-up energy that day 😛

 After those ugly fights, it was time to strike a pose and get clicked with hills at the backdrop.